RealJammy/gitbook-learning/about_me.md

 ### Heya!!
 Welcome to my website!

 My name is Euan \(alias of EuanB26\) and I'm a year 13 student in the UK.
 I'm currently doing my A-levels, studying Maths, Further Maths, Computer Science and Physics.
-I'm a co-founder's of The WinRaRs, our CTF team in which we place in a range between 60th to 80th [https://ctftime.org/team/113086](https://ctftime.org/team/113086) .
+I'm a co-founder of The WinRaRs, our CTF team in which we place in a range between 60th to 80th [https://ctftime.org/team/113086](https://ctftime.org/team/113086) .
 Our website is up and running here:

 {% embed url="https://the-winrars.gitbook.io/references/" %}